-The Bank is using issuer ratings and short-term and long-term instrument ratings which are assigned by the accredited rating agencies viz. assigned by CRISIL, CARE, ICRA and Fitch and published in the public domain to assign risk-weights in terms of RBI guidelines.
+The Bank is using issuer ratings and short-term and long-term instrument ratings which are assigned by the accredited rating agencies viz. assigned by CRISIL, CARE, ICRA and Fitch and Brickworks and published in the public domain to assign risk-weights in terms of RBI guidelines.
 In respect of claims on non-resident corporates and foreign bank, ratings assigned by international rating agencies i.e. S&P, Moody's and Fitch are used for assigning the risk weights.

-- Where the customer has availed working capital facilities with maturity equal to or less than one year, and where no short term rating is available from any of the recognized credit rating agency, the same shall be treated as unrated and risk weight corresponding to the unrated short term claim shall be applied. - Where the customer has availed working capital facilities or entered into a derivative trade with original maturity equal to or less than one year, and where a short term rating is available from the recognized credit rating agency, risk weight applicable would be one notch higher as would be applicable for the rated facility.
+- Where the customer has availed working capital facilities with maturity equal to or less than one year, and where no short term rating is available from any of the recognized credit rating agency, the same shall be treated as unrated and risk weight corresponding to the unrated short term claim shall be applied. - Where the customer has availed working capital facilities or entered into a derivative trade with original maturity equal to or less than one year, and where issue-specific short term rating is not available, the applicable risk weight would be one notch higher as would be applicable for issue-specific short term rated facility.
 Cash Credit / Overdraft/ Short Term Loan exposures shall be considered as long term exposures and treatment applicable to long term exposures shall be applied.
 Since short term loans typically get rolled over on a conservative basis the same would be assigned long term ratings even though their original maturity is less than one year. - Long term ratings shall be applied to long term funded exposures only.
 For counterparties risk weighted 150%, exposures of that counterparty as applicable will be risk weighted at 150%.